Drookoo/mta98-391/README.md

 # mta98-391

-Intro to programming using python
+##Perform Operations using Data types and operators

-#Identify str, int, float, and bool data types
+### Identify str, int, float, and bool data types
 type(variable)

-#Convert from one data type to another
+### Convert from one data type to another
 float()
 int()
 str()
 list() <--> tuple()

-#Create data structures
+### Create data structures

-#Perform indexing and slicing operations
+### Perform indexing and slicing operations

-#Determine the sequence of execution based on operator precedence:
+### Determine the sequence of execution based on operator precedence:
-#Assignment, comparison, logical, arithmetic, identity is, containment in
+###Assignment, comparison, logical, arithmetic, identity is, containment in

-#Select the appropriate operator to achieve the intended result
+### Select the appropriate operator to achieve the intended result
-#Assignment, comparison, logical, arithmetic, identity is, containment in
+### Assignment, comparison, logical, arithmetic, identity is, containment in

 #######
 if()